Integrate n8n with GCP for Efficient Document Management

 Use Azure OpenAI embeddings.

 Each text chunk is passed through Azure OpenAI’s embedding model to convert it into a vector (a list of numbers representing meaning).
-The article notes that the same embedding model must be used for both document chunks and user queries — otherwise similarity search won’t work correctly.
+The same embedding model must be used for both document chunks and user queries — otherwise similarity search won’t work correctly.

 Chunk text → Azure OpenAI Embedding Model → Vector